patroni/patroni/docs/dynamic_configuration.rst

 	It is possible to set/override some of the "Local" configuration parameters with environment variables.
 	Environment configuration is very useful when you are running in a dynamic environment and you don't know some of the parameters in advance (for example it's not possible to know you external IP address when you are running inside ``docker``).

-Some of the Postgres parameters must be set to the same value on master and replicas and therefore are only controlled via "Dynamic configuration".
-Any attemt to change them via "Local configuration" are ignored:
+Some of the PostgreSQL parameters must hold the same values on the master and the replicas.
+For those, values set either in the local patroni configuration files or via the environment variables take no effect.
+To alter or set their values one must change the shared configuration in the DCS.
+Below is the actual list of such parameters together with the default values:

 - max_connections: 100
 - max_locks_per_transaction: 64